-Dr. Wainwright here today from Tallahassee Chiropractic and Injury Clinic, and today, I wanted to share with you about chiropractors.
+Dr. Wainwright here today from Tallahassee Spinal Care, and today, I wanted to share with you about chiropractors.

 A lot of times people ask our chiropractors actually real doctors, I think it’s a fair question to ask so what I wanted to do is try to unpack a little bit about the education process of chiropractors versus that of like a medical doctor or something you’re probably more familiar with and trying to give you a little bit of a comparison.
 That way you have a better idea of what to expect.

 Now as far as for chiropractic school versus medical school, they do have quite a few similarities and they do have quite a few differences as well.
 And I’d like to just kind of give you a better idea about that.
 So as far as for chiropractors, generally speaking, they need to have a bachelor degree before they can even go into chiropractic school.. so you’re talking four years of college education typically in, you know, like biology or some kind of physiology.
 In my particular case it was exercise physiology my undergraduate degree and then after getting your four-year bachelor’s degree you have to go to chiropractic school, which is basically another four years of school.